-A self- designed questionnaire, tagged: "Influence of family structure on academic performance of secondary school students in Business Studies Questionnaire (IFSAPQ)" was used as the instruments for data collection.
+A self- designed questionnaire, tagged: "Impacts of parental socio-economic status on academic performance of secondary school students in Business Studies Questionnaire (IPSESAPQ)" was used as the instruments for data collection.
 The questionnaire contained 20 items which drawn in relation to research questions and Literature Review, which are open-ended items, with provisions for the respondents to tick where appropriate.
-The questionnaire was divided into part A: Respondents' Bio-data and Part B is subdivided into two Sections: (B-C) Section 'B' contained seven items on the impacts of family size on academic performance of students in Business Studies; Section 'C' contained seven items on the family level of Education on academic performance of students in Business Studies.
+The questionnaire was divided into part A: Respondents' Biodata and Part B is subdivided into three Sections: (B-D) Section 'B' contained seven items on the impacts of parents' education on academic performance of students in Business Studies; Section 'C' contained seven items on the parents' occupation on academic performance of students in Business Studies and Section 'D' contained six items on the parents' income on academic performance of students in Business Studies.
 The responses were structured on a 4-point scale of; High Extent (HE = 4 points), Moderate Extent (ME=3 points), Low Extent (LE) = 2 points) and No Extent (NE = 1 point).
 A total of 368 copies of the questionnaire were administered on the Business Studies students.